 Inapplicable: There were no Test Targets in the Test Subject

 While inapplicable is a valid result for ACT Rules, it may not be a valid result for all accessibility requirements.
-Notably the success criteria of WCAG 2.0 and WCAG 2.1 can only be evaluated to true (passed) or false (failed).
+Notably the success criteria of WCAG 2.0 and WCAG 2.1 can only be evaluated to true (satisfied) or false (not satisfied).
 This translation of results is part of output aggregation

 In addition to Passed Failed and Inapplicable, [EARL10-Schema] also defined an Incomplete outcome.
 While this should never be the outcome of a rule when applied in its entirety, it often happens that rules are only partially executed.
 For example, when applicability was automated, but the expectations have to be evaluated manually.
 Such "interim" results can be expressed with the "Incomplete" outcome.